David Aardsma: San Francisco Giants

 The right-hander was drafted in the 1st round (22nd overall) of the 2003 Major League Baseball Draft by the San Francisco Giants.
-He went to the San Jose Giants (Single-A), where he posted a 1.96 ERA while striking out 28 in about 18 innings.
-He made the major-league roster in 2004, skipping Double-A and Triple-A, and made his debut in the season's second game.
+He went to the San Jose Giants of the High-A California League, where he posted a 1.96 ERA while striking out 28 in 18.1 innings.
+He made the major-league roster in 2004, skipping Double-A and Triple-A, and made his debut on April 6, the second game of the season.
 In his major league debut, in front of friends and family at Minute Maid Park, he pitched two innings, allowing three hits and walking one, to earn his first MLB win.
-In his first six appearances, he had a 1.80 ERA; unfortunately his success did not last as his ERA ballooned to 6.75 after 11 appearances.
-After giving up two runs in one inning on April 20, he was sent down to Fresno, the Giants Triple-A team, the next day.
-He was called up six more times throughout the season.
+He maintained a 1.80 ERA over his first six appearances.
+However, after giving up two runs in one inning on April 20, he was sent down to Triple-A Fresno.
+He pitched in just four more games at the Major League level that year, allowing five runs on 10 hits in 4.2 innings.

-Aardsma's route through professional baseball has been somewhat unusual, given that after making the leap from Single-A to the Giants, he was demoted to Triple-A and then subsequently started the 2005 season in Double-A with the Norwich Navigators.
+Aardsma's route through professional baseball was somewhat unusual, given that after making the leap from Single-A to the Giants, he was demoted to Triple-A and then subsequently started the 2005 season in Double-A with the Norwich Navigators.

 Chicago Cubs

-Along with pitcher Jerome Williams, Aardsma was traded to the Chicago Cubs for veteran pitcher LaTroy Hawkins on May 28, 2005.
-He spent the season in the minor leagues before returning to the big leagues with the Cubs in 2006, posting a 3–0 record and 4.08 ERA in 45 relief appearances, finishing nine games.
-Aardsma was especially effective against left-handed hitters, holding them to a .190 (12-for-63) batting average against.
+On May 28, 2005, Aardsma, along with pitcher Jerome Williams, was traded to the Chicago Cubs for veteran pitcher LaTroy Hawkins.
+He spent the 2005 season in the minor leagues before returning to the big leagues with the Cubs in 2006.
+That year, he posted a 3–0 record and 4.08 ERA in 45 relief appearances, finishing nine games.
+Aardsma was especially effective against left-handed hitters, holding them to a .191 (12-for-63) batting average against.